How's Your FICO?

 - Payment History — How often do you make late payments?

-Lenders want to ensure that allowing you a loan isn't a risk for them.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+Lenders want to be positive that allowing you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-You can qualify for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of an individual with a stronger FICO score.
+You can qualify for a mortgage with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of someone with a higher FICO score.

-We're used to working with all levels of FICO scores.
-Call us at 561-688-1316 and we can help you get on the right track to the home of your dreams.
+Improving your credit score is the first step in buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get it?
+There are strategies to improve your score.
 Improving your FICO score takes time.
-It can be rare to make a significant stride change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+It can be hard to make a significant stride change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
 Here are some ways you can improve your credit score:

 - Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the majority of your debt taking up the balance one card.
+But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the bulk of your debt sitting on one card.

-- Apply for gas station cards or store credit.
-For those who have no credit or below average credit, store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You must always avoid charging a large balance for more than a couple of billing cycles because these types of cards usually have a higher interest rate.
+- Retail cards and gas cards.
+For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
+You should always avoid holding a high balance for too long because these types of cards usually have a higher interest rate.

 - Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
-But, be sure to pay them off in no more than two or three payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
+But, make sure you pay them off in no more than two or three payments.

 - Keep up with payments.
 Your credit score plummets with every account that goes to collections.
-It's where people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're able to make payments to a lender.

-Knowing the ways you can build up your credit score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of J. Briann Realty Group, Inc., the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Knowing the ways you can improve your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of J. Briann Realty Group, Inc., shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.